 AMG: But this would not have been possible without the knowledge of the fisherfolk, about the breeding biology of the fishes, the best spots to place these padals with regard to depth and water flow, etc.

 HS: Why did this not happen earlier?
 Why did it require your presence for it to happen?

-PDR: We just facilitated a dialogue and collective thinking, which changed the scenario.
+PDR: We just facilitated dialogue and collective thinking, which changed the scenario.
 In this programme, we sometimes bring in some technical know-how, some scientific know-how, but the decisions, the identification of the problem and the solutions largely come from the community.
 We only facilitate this process.
-The reason I am so keen on this alternate model for conservation, what we call ‘deliberative democratic conservation’, is this: most conservation efforts are initiated by outside agencies – an NGO or the forest department – and most of the times they also act as the decision makers.
+The reason I am so keen on this alternate model for conservation, what we call ‘deliberative democratic conservation’, is this: most conservation efforts are initiated by outside agencies – an NGO or the forest department – and most of the time they also act as the decision-makers.
 In such a model, when the external agency is withdrawn the whole programme collapses.
 With what we are trying to do in Vembanad, even if ATREE withdraws, we hope that the momentum we have created will carry the programme forward in the future, that the people will continue with that effort on their own.
 Right now we do not claim that the whole community is aware of conservation, but at least some people have started discussing and thinking collectively about it.
 Some of them, like KM Poovu or Kailasan, who are fisherfolk from the area, are becoming champions of conservation.
 Poovu has even published a booklet on ethical fishing.